-- Applicant's name;

-- Address or location where the applicant can be reached;

-- Date the application was signed.

-- Signature (MA1301A.2)
+- Applicant's name; - Address or location where the applicant can be reached; - Date the application was signed. - Signature under penalty of perjury (MA1301A.2)

 Term Definition A method for a person to apply for MA benefits.
 The application may be written, online or telephonic, and must be approved by AHCCCS.